spotify/ffwd/docs/content/_docs/protobuf.md

 https://medium.com/@CameronSparr/increase-os-udp-buffers-to-improve-performance-51d167bb1360

 You can monitor for errors on the socket by checking `/proc/net/udp6` or `/proc/net/udp` depending on how you setup the listening socket.
 The last column is a counter of errors on the socket.
-Usually any errors on the socket are due to the buffer being full and packets being droppe
+Usually any errors on the socket are due to the buffer being full and packets being dropped.

 The port, part of the ip:port combo, is hex encoded and can be decoded with python.